lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 _Iris, overhearing Seth, quivers in disgust._

-> Please don’t do that.
+> Please don't do that.

 **RPretribution** _(19-Aug-18 04:12 PM)_